zliucr/zliucr.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate at Department of Electronic and Computer Engineering, The Hong Kong University of Science and Technology supervised by [Prof. Pascale Fung](http://www.ee.ust.hk/~pascale/).
-Few years ago, I finished my Bachelor in Computer Science at Institut Teknologi Bandung.
+Few years ago, I completed my Bachelor in Computer Science at Institut Teknologi Bandung.

 My current research interests lie primarily in the area of the Natural Language Understanding, Multilingual, Cross-lingual, Code-Switching, Dialogue, and Speech.